jannicz/appointment-picker/README.md

 A lightweight, accessible and customizable javascript timepicker widget.
 Accessibility is based on ARIA properties and keyboard support.
 The styling is kept simple and can be easily modified.

-## Advantages
+## Yet another timepicker? - Advantages
  - no dependencies
  - tiny (6KB minified, 2KB gzipped)
- - can be used with or without jQuery
+ - can be used as jQuery pluin or standalone
  - styling is easy to change
  - comes in 2 variations